We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Free membership registration

-SiC/TiC/ZrC at high temperatures and extremely low oxygen 'quickly and reproducibly.'
+SiC/TiC/ZrC at high temperatures and extremely low oxygen in a 'fast and reproducible' manner.
 Optimization of solid-phase carbides, composite carbides (with B4C), and carbon supply conditions in a short cycle.

-We handle a compact "carbon furnace" that can be gradually replaced from vacuum to inert gas.
-It can be used for experiments and processes related to solid-phase carbonization (powder mixing method, coating method, carburizing) and composite carbonization (such as using B4C) for increasing hardness and optimizing carbon supply conditions (types, ratios, and contact states of carbon materials).
-Please feel free to contact us if you have any inquiries. 【Reasons to Choose Our Carbon Furnace (Partial)】 ■ Rapidly reaches high temperatures - Stable attainment and maintenance of 1600-2800°C** - Temperature guidelines effective for carbonization: SiC 1600–2000°C, TiC 1500–2100°C, ZrC 1800–2300°C ■ Suppresses side reactions at extremely low oxygen partial pressure - Vacuum → Replacement with Ar/N2 - Reduces residual oxygen through getter action of furnace carbon, suppressing CO generation *For more details, please feel free to contact us.
+We offer a compact "carbon furnace" that can be gradually replaced from vacuum to inert gas.
+It can be used for experiments and processes involving solid-phase carbonization (powder mixing method, coating method, carburizing) and composite carbonization (such as using B4C) to achieve high hardness and optimize carbon supply conditions (types, ratios, and contact states of carbon materials).
+Please feel free to contact us if you have any inquiries. 【Reasons to Choose Our Carbon Furnace (Partial)】 ■ Rapidly reaches high temperatures - Stable attainment and maintenance of 1600-2800°C** - Temperature guidelines effective for carbonization: SiC 1600–2000°C, TiC 1500–2100°C, ZrC 1800–2300°C ■ Suppresses side reactions at extremely low oxygen partial pressures - Vacuum extraction → Replacement with Ar/N2 - Reduces residual oxygen through getter action of carbon materials, suppressing CO generation *For more details, please feel free to contact us.

 • Industrial Furnace